Last Updated on 11 July 2022 by admin

 First and foremost, the aim of any security testing is to ensure your attack surface is as secure as reasonably possible.
 Independent security testing provides a fresh perspective on your web applications and infrastructure environments.
 They’re undertaken by skilled professionals who discover vulnerabilities every day that can often be overlooked.

 At Informer, we always request a technical contact for every engagement.
 This means we can work collaboratively to find every vulnerability and ensure the report doesn’t show the team in a bad light.
+Our methods vary based on the needs and requirements of our clients.

 This dynamic and collaborative approach allows for fixes to be implemented quickly and efficiently.